-If I had a dollar for every time I heard someone say “I want to travel, maybe this year.” – I’d have enough money to go around the world!
-At this time each year, when people are reflecting on their lives and making new year resolutions, the desire to travel tends to pop up.
+If I had a dollar for every time I heard someone say “I want to travel, maybe this year” – I’d have enough money to go around the world!
+At this time each year, when people are reflecting on their lives and making new year’s resolutions, the desire to travel tends to pop up.
 As we know, keeping these new years resolutions becomes difficult as life goes on…and quickly they fade away.
-Since Josh and I are passionate believers in the power of travel and how it can enhance your life, we want YOU to achieve that resolution.
+Since Josh and I are passionate believers in the power of travel and how it can enhance your life, we want YOU to achieve that resolution and plan your next trip!
 So we have come up with some tips to help you keep your new years resolution to travel.

 1. Write Down Your Travel Bucket List